parkverdict

 Fort Matanzas National Monument

 Reenactor Bill Boston on his horse Dixie in front of the De Soto Monument.
-56WORTH IT Tim Ohr
+56GOOD RANGE Tim Ohr

 National Memorial · FL